pgstat_snap

 Installation

-To install the extension, download these files:
+To install the extension, download these files from my github repo:

 pgstat_snap--1.0.sql